Wedding Photography at Bristol Register Office/Old Council House

 I like to know about most of the required family group shots before the day and include a section for it in my wedding questionnaire, which gives me a clue as to how long this should take.

-It’s always worth checking with Bristol Register Office to find out when the next wedding is following yours.
+It’s always worth checking with Bristol Register Office to determine when the next wedding follows yours.
 Then your photographer will know how long they have to take your required photographs.
 I work quickly to save restless guests and ensure that there is enough time before being moved on.

 A fun and happy wedding portrait outside the entrance on Corn Street

-There are many micro-moments during the group wedding photos, and I spotted this lovely portrait of grandma with grandson.
+There are many micro-moments during the group wedding photos.
+At this wedding, I spotted this lovely portrait of Grandma with her grandson.

-I couldn’t resist including this cute shot: After the groups, I borrowed the couple for some portraits whilst the guests went on to the reception venue.
+I couldn’t resist including this cute shot: I borrowed the couple for some portraits after the groups while the guests walked to the reception venue.
 This little chap and his mum are waving goodbye to the bride.

 Options for Before or After Your Wedding Ceremony?